FluxionNetwork/fluxion/README.md

 * Each submitted password is verified against the handshake captured earlier
 * The attack will automatically terminate once correct password is submitted

+##  :heavy_exclamation_mark: Requirements

+A linux operating system.
+We recommend Kali Linux 2 or Kali 2016.1 rolling.
+Kali 2 & 2016 support the latest aircrack-ng versions.
+A external wifi card is recommended.

 ##  :eight_spoked_asterisk: Bugs fixed